x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/hierarchical-address-books-exchange-2013.md

 ## Configuring hierarchical address books

-Detailed instructions for creating HABs are included in the topic [Enable or disable hierarchical address books](enable-or-disable-hierarchical-address-books.md).
+Detailed instructions for creating HABs are included in the topic [Enable or disable hierarchical address books](enable-or-disable-hierarchical-address-books-exchange-2013.md).
 The general steps are as follows:

 1. Create a distribution group that will be used for the root organization (top-level tier).
+If desired, you can use an existing organizational unit in your Exchange forest for the distribution group.

 2. Create distribution groups for the child tiers and designate them as members of the HAB.
 Modify the _SeniorityIndex_ parameter of these groups so they're listed in the proper hierarchical order within the root organization.